S’mores Martini. This creamy, chocolatey cocktail tastes like a boozy version of your favorite campfire treat.

 You don’t have to start any fires in your house (again, don’t sue me, people), but if you’re comfortable with it, a flaming marshmallow on top really makes a special garnish for this drink.
 If not, a lightly toasted one is great, too.
 I mean, who can resist a toasted marshmallow?
 It’s almost as exciting as the rest of the cocktail.
 Not quite, but almost.

 - 1 ½ ounces marshmallow vodka

-- 1 ounce chocolate syrup, plus more for rim
+- 1 ounce chocolate syrup, plus more to drizzle in the glass

 - ½ ounce Drambuie